aspose-slides/Aspose.Slides-API-References/content/cpp/english/aspose.slides/ivideoframe/get_captiontracks/_index.md

 ---
 title: get_CaptionTracks()
 second_title: Aspose.Slides for C++ API Reference
-description: Returns the closed captions collection of the video.
-Read-only ICaptionsCollection.
+description: Gets the collection of closed captions associated with the audio frame.
+This property is read-only and returns an ICaptionsCollection containing all caption tracks.
 type: docs
 weight: 261
 url: /aspose.slides/ivideoframe/get_captiontracks/